Notre Dame Cathedral Fast Facts

 Is the cathedral open?

-No, it remains closed to the public until further notice.
-Notre-Dame Cathedral in Paris is scheduled to reopen to the public by 2024.
+No, the cathedral remains closed to the public until further notice.
+Notre-Dame de Paris is scheduled to reopen to the public by 2024.

-Notre Dame is still under restoration and reconstruction from the fire.
+The cathedral is still under restoration and reconstruction from the fire.
 No interior visits are possible at this time.
-In the meantime, you can explore Notre-Dame virtually.
+In the meantime, you can explore Notre Dame virtually.

 The cathedral’s “parvis” (an enclosed area in front of a cathedral or church) is accessible to the public since May 2020.

-The Cathedral is a medieval Catholic cathedral located on the eastern end of Île de la Cité (small island in the Seine River).
+Notre Dame Cathedral is a medieval Catholic cathedral located on the eastern end of Île de la Cité in Paris (small island in the Seine River).
 According to historians, Notre Dame de Paris was built on the ruins of earlier religious sites: a Roman temple dedicated to Jupiter and an early Christian Romanesque basilica.

 Notre Dame is located in the 4th arrondissement of Paris.